Tim D. White: Career

 Timothy Douglas White was born on August 24, 1950, in Los Angeles County, California and raised in Lake Arrowhead in neighboring San Bernardino County.
 He majored in biology and anthropology at the University of California, Riverside.
 He received his Ph.D. in physical anthropology from the University of Michigan.
 White took a position in the Department of Anthropology at the University of California, Berkeley in 1977, later moving to the university's Department of Integrative Biology.
 White taught courses on human paleontology and human osteology.
 He is a professor emeritus having retired in the spring of 2022.

 He is director of the Human Evolution Research Center and co-director, with Berhane Asfaw, Yonas Beyene, and Giday WoldeGabriel, of the Middle Awash Research Project.

 White has taught and mentored many paleoanthropologists who have subsequently gone on to prominence in the field, including Berhane Asfaw, William Henry Gilbert, Yohannes Haile-Selassie, and Gen Suwa and thousands of undergraduate and graduate students at the University of California, Berkeley.

 Since 2013, White has been listed on the Advisory Council of the National Center for Science Education.

 White has been accused of mistreating and misappropriating Indigenous people's remains.
-Indigenous nations in the land colonized by the state of California protest that he failed to comply with the Native American Graves Protection and Repatriation Act (NAGPRA), though no U.S. colonial court has made such a finding.
-Laura Miranda, chair of the California Native American Heritage Commission, has stated that his breach of NAGPRA's codes was "a major moral, ethical, and potentially legal violation."
-He has supported the use of Native people's remains as teaching tools in classrooms and has been accused of careless and negligent treatment of human remains.
+Some representatives of Indigenous Nations of California protest that he failed to comply with the Native American Graves Protection and Repatriation Act (NAGPRA), though no court has made such a finding.
+Laura Miranda, chair of the California Native American Heritage Commission, opined that his breach of NAGPRA's codes was "a major moral, ethical, and potentially legal violation."
+He has used human skeletal remains as teaching tools in classrooms within the legal framework in place at the time of his teaching activities, but has been accused of careless and negligent treatment of human remains.